aggresss/spec/IETF/RFC1122_en-US.md

 This case presents the most difficult routing problems.
 The choice of interface (i.e., the choice of first-hop network) may significantly affect performance or even reachability of remote parts of the Internet.

 Finally, we note another possibility that is NOT multihoming:  one logical interface may be bound to multiple physical interfaces, in order to increase the reliability or throughput between directly connected machines by providing alternative physical paths between them.
 For instance, two systems might be connected by multiple point-to-point links.
 We call this "link-layer multiplexing".
-With link-layer multiplexing, the protocols above the link layer are unaware that multiple physical interfaces are present; the link- layer device driver is responsible for multiplexing and routing packets across the physical interfaces.
+With link-layer multiplexing, the protocols above the link layer are unaware that multiple physical interfaces are present; the link-layer device driver is responsible for multiplexing and routing packets across the physical interfaces.

 In the Internet protocol architecture, a transport protocol instance ("entity") has no address of its own, but instead uses a single Internet Protocol (IP) address.
 This has implications for the IP, transport, and application layers, and for the interfaces between them.
 In particular, the application software may have to be aware of the multiple IP addresses of a multihomed host; in other cases, the choice can be made within the network software.